algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 2/Data_Sampling_Distributions.md

 5. Use it to calculate their standard deviation and produce a histogram/boxplot and find a confidence interval
 6. For an x% confidence interval, trim [(100 - x) / 2]% of the R resample results from either end of the distribution.
 7. The trim points are the endpoints of an x% bootstrap confidence interval.

+The percentage associated with the confidence interval is termed the level of confidence.
+The higher the level of confidence, the wider the interval.
+Also, the smaller the sample, the wider the interval (i.e., the greater the uncertainty).
+Both make sense: the more confident you want to be, and the less data you have, the wider you must make the confidence interval to be sufficiently assured of capturing the true value.